Access to sanitary products enabled Akeza to carry on her education after her periods had left her scared to leave home

 In the Tigray region of Ethiopia, 98% of girls lack access to sanitary products.
 In the region, they are are expensive and difficult to find.
 Girls are forced to use whatever materials are available such as grass, leaves, old rags or nothing at all.

 Keeping girls in school

 Many young women are afraid to go to school during their period where they can face ridicule from their classmates.
 Some even drop out altogether missing their chance to create a better future for themselves.
 “I was so embarrassed, I was afraid to leave the house.
 I didn’t even to go to school,” Akeza says.

 “I would like younger girls to know that they should not be afraid of menstruation.
 They shouldn’t be shocked, upset, or embarrassed.
 It is a sign of being a woman.”

-With the support of Dignity Period, young women like Akeza are each given a pack containing sanitary products that help them manage their monthly cycles discreetly so they can stay in school.
+With the support of our partner, young women like Akeza are each given a pack containing sanitary products that help them manage their monthly cycles discreetly so they can stay in school.